-APT (date of proposal)

-ATU (date of proposal)

-Arab Group (date of proposal)
+APT (1 Sept 11) PACP for Method A – reduce to X and Y degrees provided ITU-R studies are completed and contained in revised Rec.
+ITU-R S.1524 before WRC-12.
+Will be pursued only if technical basis is available at WRC-12.

 CITEL (date of proposal)

-RCC (date of proposal)
+USA proposes to reduce the coordination arc to 6 and 5 degrees in the 6/4 and 10/11/12/14 GHz bands respectively

+RCC (10 Aug 2011)

+support reduction of coordination arc for 4/6, 11/12/13/14 and 20/30/40 GHz bands

+oppose introduction of pfd coordination masks inside or outside the arc, since ITU-R studies have not been completed

+support the right of an administration to request, for technical reasons, that its name be included in the request for coordination or that the name of the identified administration be excluded there from, in accordance with No. 9.41.

+propose that the C/I criterion be used instead of the ΔT/T criterion when justifying the inclusion of additional affected administrations outside the coordination arc where No. 9.41 is applied.

+propose the inclusion in the Radio Regulations (for example, in Appendix 8) of the calculation methodology for calculation of interference between satellite networks using the C/I criterion set out in section B3 of part B of the Rules of Procedure, and that the corresponding modifications be made in Appendix 5.

 International organisations

-[ITU (date of proposal)]

-[ICAO (date of proposal)]

-[IMO (date of proposal)]

-[NATO (date of proposal)]

-[SFCG (date of proposal)]

-Regional organisations

-[ESA (date of proposal)]

-[Eumetnet (date of proposal)]

-[Eurocontrol (date of proposal)]

-[Other relevant information]
+NATO (5 Oct 2011)

+NATO Military Position: NATO supports application of the coordination arc trigger and of RR No. 9.41 in the GSO/GSO FSS coordination under RR No. 9.7 in the frequency bands 6/4 GHz and 14/10/11/12 GHz (Method A).

+Military Importance: Low

-11. Application of No. 9.52 for coordination cases covered by No. 9.7 [Editor’s note: previously Issue 6]
+2B.
+Application of No. 9.52 for coordination cases covered by No. 9.7

 Issue

-If an administration is identified by the Bureau under No. 9.7 then, according No. 9.51, it will, within four months of the publication of the coordination request, “either inform the requesting administration of its agreement or act under No. 9.52”, with the latter meaning that this administration will formally express its disagreement, i.e. the need for coordination.
+If an administration is identified by the Bureau under No. 9.7 then, according No. 9.51, it shall, within four months of the publication of the coordination request, “either inform the requesting administration of its agreement or act under No. 9.52”, with the latter meaning that this administration will formally express its disagreement, i.e. the need for coordination.
 In the vast majority of cases, administrations currently respond in accordance with No. 9.52.

 A proposed improvement in the process would be that an administration not in a position to give its agreement under No. 9.51 would not need to respond and this lack of a response would be understood by the Bureau to mean that this administration believes that coordination with one or more of its networks is required.
 Removing the requirement to respond under No. 9.52 could be expected to eliminate a significant amount of correspondence that, in most cases, does not contribute to progress in the coordination process.